-The only way to meaningfully reduce cyber attacks is to aggressively eliminate vulnerabilities, monitor network, and system infrastructures, and ensure employees understand their company’s cybersecurity policies.
-While it’s true that every production environment has its own unique challenges, there are a variety of general practices that can help manufacturers avoid data loss, production disruptions, and network outages.
+The only way to meaningfully reduce cyber attacks is to aggressively eliminate vulnerabilities, monitor network and system infrastructures, and ensure employees understand their company’s cybersecurity policies.
+While it’s true that every production environment has its unique challenges, there are a variety of general practices that can help manufacturers avoid data loss, production disruptions, and network outages.
 Here are four steps for improving your cyber attack prevention plan:

 Step 1: Conduct a full-scale risk assessment

 - Create a knowledge base for all Internet-connected devices

 - Check the status of firewall and antivirus protocols

 - Identify specific cyber threats (data loss, unauthorized access, malware, etc.)

 - Categorize each threat based on the potential impact

 Step 2: Update IoT device credentials

 While most IT professionals tend to focus on network-level security, manufacturers must also pay close attention to the risks posed by IoT devices themselves.
-Nearly all environmental sensors, wireless security cameras, and smart appliances come with default settings and credentials that hackers can easily exploit.
-Once an unauthorized user gains access to your IoT equipment, they can download harmful programs that will add your devices to their botnet or destroy them completely.
-For example, Akamai researchers recently discovered a new strain of malware that can wipe out IoT devices’ storage, drop firewall rules, reset network configurations and halt all internal operations, ZDNet reported.
-The only way to prevent these sorts of attacks is to change the username and passwords of all internet-connected devices before they are deployed.
-A single unprotected endpoint could cause major disruption.
+Nearly all environmental sensors, wireless security cameras, and smart appliances have default settings and credentials that hackers can easily exploit.
+Once unauthorized users gain access to your IoT equipment, they can download harmful programs that add your devices to their botnet or wreck them.

 Step 3: Aggressively manage access privileges